vickhny/EloRankingAlgorithmService/README.md

 3. Generate a report for each person, showing with whom they played and how they fared.
 4. Generate a list of suggested next matches.

+`Note :The algorithm uses default Elo rating value of 1000 as a starting (average) value and the algorithm uses constant value of 30 for K-factor.`

 ## My Implementation

 * It's built for **SpringBoot 2.4.2**